enkidevs/curriculum/spreadsheets/introduction/charts/what-are-charts.md

 ---

-# What are charts?
+# What Are Charts?

 ---
 ## Content

 Charts are graphical representations of data.
 They allow us to combine a lot of information into intuitive visualizations.

-Charts are located under `insert > charts`.
+Charts are usually located under the `Insert` tab, in the `Chart` option.

 ![charts-location](https://img.enkipro.com/55c3581cce980aa548b612e63dc2efab.png)

-There are many types of charts that can be used to represent and/or compare data in different ways.
+There are many types of charts that can be used to represent and/or compare data in different ways, and we will present the most popular options in this mission.

 ---
 ## Practice

-What are charts?
+Charts are ???.

-???

-* Graphical representations of data.
+* graphical representations of data
-* Different names for Chalk.
+* different names for chalk
-* The same as Darts.
+* the same as darts
-* Used to create comments on cells.
+* used to create comments on cells